marcozanella/SQP/SQP_maria_db.md

 # Hacking root password of MariaDB
-With Powershell - run with admin privileges
+Run Powershell with admin privileges
-    go to MariaDB installation folder (in the bin folder) see if MariaDB service is running: Get-service stop service: net stop MariaDB
+Navigate to MariaDB installation password, in the bin folder

+    see if MariaDB service is running: Get-service stop service: net stop MariaDB